 The names hotcakes and pancakes and even flapjacks are interchangeable in the US and refer to a thick fluffy cake cooked in a pan.
 Look outside the US, though and they have some different meanings.

-My family is English so, growing up, what I knew as pancakes were in fact English Pancakes (a recipe I plan to add soon).
+My family is English so, growing up, what I knew as pancakes were in fact English Pancakes.
 These are thin and much wider – think crepes but thicker.
 You sprinkle them with granulated sugar and lemon juice, roll them up and eat them with a spoon.
 Still my favourite version of pancakes.

 To differentiate between what I knew as pancakes and the US style, I would always call the latter hotcakes (just like McDonalds).
-Flapjacks in the UK are something entirely different to the US flapjack.
+UK-style flapjacks are something entirely different to the US flapjack.
 They are a baked bar consisting largely of oats and golden syrup.

-These chocolate hotcakes are simple to make.
-Since there are no eggs in these pancakes, I’ve added a little cornflour (cornstarch) to help with binding and keep them soft and fluffy.
+These chocolate pancakes are simple to make.
+Since there are no eggs, I’ve added a little cornflour (cornstarch) to help with binding and keep them soft and fluffy.

-- Mix together dry ingredients in a large jar with a tight fitting lid and a wide opening.
+- Mix together dry ingredients in a large bowl and transfer to a jar with a tight-fitting lid and a wide opening.

-- To turn it into pancake batter, just add oil and water and give it a good shake.
+- To turn it into pancake batter, just add the wet ingredients – oil and water – and give it a good shake.

 - Use a ¼ cup measure to place batter into a hot, lightly oiled pan